AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 # Software

 The [software](https://github.com/AK-Homberger/Alexa-Alarm-System/tree/main/AlexaIntruderAlert) is created to be used within the Arduino IDE (tested with version 1.8.13).
-For the ESP32CAM, the ESP32 board support has to be installed in the IDE.
+For the ESP32CAM, the ESP32 board support has to be installed in the IDE (version 1.0.6 is tested).

 In the IDE you have to select:
 - Board: ESP32 Wrover Module